udan-jayanith/GoHTML/README.md

 ## Changelog

 Changes, bug fixes and new features in this version.

-- add: NodeList
-- add: Querying helper functions
+- add: Tokenizer
-- add: ClassList
+- add: NodeTreeBuilder
-- bug fix: Empty attribute value parsing bug fixed
+- renamed: QuerySelector to Query
-- changed: Renamed GetTraverser to NewTraverser
+- renamed: QuerySelectorAll to QueryAll

 ## Documentation